 Leftovers are excellent for enjoying another day.
 Make sure to let the ribs cool completely, then wrap tightly in foil.
 Store in the refrigerator for 3-4 days.

-To reheat in the oven: Set oven to 250°F, unwrap the ribs and place in an oven-safe dish.
-Pour a couple of tablespoons of chicken broth or water (or beer!) over the ribs to help keep moist.
+- To reheat in the oven: Set oven to 250°F, unwrap the ribs, and place in an oven-safe dish.
+Pour a couple of tablespoons of chicken broth or water (or beer!) over the ribs to help keep them moist.
 Tightly cover the dish with foil and heat for 20-25 minutes or until heated through.

 Best Damn Oven Baked Ribs